 Wherever possible, apply for low interest government loans first and only apply for high interest private loans if you require additional funds.
 Be aware that some loan programmes may have a limit on the amount of funding that will be provided.

-The UK’s Department for Business, Innovation and Skills recently announced a new £10,000 loans scheme for full-time and part-time master’s courses from 2016-17 entry.
-Information about the loans is available on the UK master's loan web page.
+The UK government offers a loans scheme for UK and EU students who started a Master's course between 2016/7 and 2020/21 to fund full-time and part-time master’s courses.
+More information about the loans is available on the master's loan web page.

 Charities and the voluntary sector

 Many hundreds of charities make awards to current and prospective graduate students.
-However, they can be hard to find and may require a specific and specialized approach.
+However, they can be hard to find and may require a specific and specialised approach.

 Current Oxford students and staff can use their University email address to register online for access to the Guide.

 US Department of Veterans Affairs funding

 The University of Oxford is able to process applications for US Department of Veterans' Affairs (VA) funding (also known as the GI Bill or Post 9/11 Bill) and can complete and submit certificates of enrolment to the VA.
 Please refer to our US Department of Veterans Affairs funding webpage for further information.

 Any employment during study must adhere to the University's Paid work guidelines.
 Within these guidelines, the following may be possible: